SiyuanWangw/LReasoner/README.md

 # LReasoner
 The source code of Paper "Logic-Driven Context Extension and Data Augmentation for Logical Reasoning of Text"

-Our ensemble system is the **first to surpass human performance on both EASY set and HARD set of ReClor** [EvalAI leaderboard](https://evalai.cloudcv.org/web/challenges/challenge-page/503/leaderboard/1347).
+Our ensemble system is the **first to surpass human performance on both EASY set and HARD set of ReClor** ([EvalAI leaderboard](https://evalai.cloudcv.org/web/challenges/challenge-page/503/leaderboard/1347)).
 If you find this paper useful, please cite this paper:
 ```
 @
 ```